 Strong Institutional Framework and Policy Stability

-Finland’s political and institutional framework is among the strongest in the world, consistently being ranked among the top performers in the World Bank’s governance indicators.
+Finland’s political and institutional framework is among the strongest in the world, consistently ranked among the top performers in the World Bank’s governance indicators.
 Despite the political fragmentation, a tradition of coalition governments with strong majorities leads to stable and consensus-based policy making.
-Prime Minister Sanna Marin (Social Democratic Party) heads a five-party centre-left coalition government that holds a majority in parliament.
-In response to the deterioration generated by the coronavirus, the government outlined its objective to stabilise the government debt-to-GDP ratio by the end of the decade, with an emphasis on raising economic growth, employment, public administration efficiency, and reforming the healthcare and social services reform.
-Also, the government remains committed to achieving carbon neutrality by 2035.
+Prime Minister Sanna Marin of the Social Democratic Party heads a five-party centre-left coalition government that holds a majority in parliament.
+The next parliamentary elections are currently scheduled to take place in April 2023.

 EURO AREA RISK CATEGORY: LOW